Outline

 Overview:

-The main activity is game viewing, which can be done on both game drives and guided walking safaris.
+The main activity is game viewing, which can done on both game drives and guided walking safaris.
 The bonus of game drives in Katavi National Park is that you’re unlikely to come across other humans.
 Walking safaris are an experience not to be missed to get close to the African bush and experience its sights, sounds, and smells.

 Fly camping is offered.
 This is the ultimate definition of bush camping, where regular tents (don’t expect luxury!) are set up at a temporary campsite in the bush.
 There are no fences, flush toilets, or showers.
 It’s living in the wild: cooking food over a fire and spending evenings chatting around the campfire, staring up at the breathtaking African night sky, and listening to the nocturnal calls of wild animals.